RicardoJarrett/cpp_stuff/TD/readme.md

 # <p align="center">TowerDefence</p>
 ## <p align="center">About</p>
 A simple Tower Defence game.
 Tap / Click to shoot the enemies.
 The aim of this project is to work at quickly creating and implementing UI and game ideas.
+Developed using SDL2.
 ## <p align="center">Recently Added</p>
 <p align="center">Turret swapping, stats and animations</p>